mj-km/makinteractlab.github.io/_pages/join.md

 description: How to join the MAKinteract lab
 ---

+### We have openings for 1 fully-funded Ph.D. student starting Spring 2023

+We are excited to meet strong candidates with background and interest in Digital Fabrication, Electronics toolkits, large-scale haptic devices, robotics...

+To prospective students, _please check for more details below_.

+---

 ## For prospective Ph.D. students

 We are always looking for passionate students interested in our Ph.D. program and eager to work on topics such as **interactive systems and digital fabrication**.
 Ideal candidates should have some **prior research experience** (preferable in the field of HCI) and **proven technical capabilities** in designing or building interactive systems (e.g., programming, electronics, mechanical design and fabrication, user studies).

 We encourage students from a _variety of majors_ to apply.
 Current and past lab members came from diverse fields such as **design, art, business, architecture, computer science, and mechanical engineering**.

 Students are encouraged to apply by initially sending directly an <a href="#" onclick="(function(){window.open('mailto:andrea@kaist.ac.kr');})()">email <i class="fas fa-envelope"></i></a> to professor Bianchi expressing the intention to formally apply.
 In your email include links to your personal website, examples of code from your repositories (e.g., a link to GitHub), titles of publications, or any other information that could help us see your potential as a researcher.
 Apply through [this link](https://admission.kaist.ac.kr).

 ## For Master's program applicants

 ID KAIST offers a **fully-funded** Master's program.
 The program is **research-oriented**, which means that on top of your coursework you are expected to conduct research.
 Master's applicants are assigned to labs **after** they have been granted admission to the department.
 If you are interested in our Master's program, please go ahead and apply [here](https://admission.kaist.ac.kr).

 ## Tips for your application